Elena Verdugo: Recognition

 In 1971 and 1972, Verdugo was nominated for Emmy Awards in the Outstanding Performance by an Actress in a Supporting Role in Drama category.
 Both nominations were for her performances on Marcus Welby, M.D.

 She has a star at 1709 Vine Street in the television section of the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.

 Personal life and death

-Verdugo is a descendant of José María Verdugo, a Spanish soldier and recipient of the Rancho San Rafael, a land grant that included what is today the cities of Glendale, Burbank, La Crescenta, and La Canada, and the Los Angeles neighborhoods of Atwater and Eagle Rock.
+Verdugo is a descendant of José María Verdugo, a Spanish soldier and recipient of the Rancho San Rafael, a land grant that included what are today the cities of Glendale, Burbank, La Crescenta, and La Canada, and the Los Angeles neighborhoods of Atwater and Eagle Rock.

-Verdugo and Marion had one son, Richard Marion (born 1949), who became an actor/director.
-Her second husband was Charles "Rosy" Rosewall, M.D., a psychiatrist, who died in 2012.
+Verdugo and her first husband, Charles R. Marion, had one son, Richard Marion (born 1949), who became an actor/director.
+Her second husband was Dr. Charles Rosewall, a psychiatrist, who died in 2012.

-Verdugo died on May 30, 2017, in Los Angeles at the age of 92.
+Elena Verdugo died on May 30, 2017, in Los Angeles, at the age of 92.